Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/General Functions.md

 - `smallImageKey` - An optional parameter, The image key to be shown at the bottom-left corner.
 - `hasStartTimestamp` - An optional parameter, Whether your Discord RPC should have a time stamp or not.
 - `endTimestamp` - An optional parameter, How many decimal numbers to be shown.

-### openCustomSubstate(name:String, pauseGame:Bool = false)
-Opens your custom substate.

-- `name` - The name of your custom substate to be used.
-- `pauseGame` - An optional parameter, will pause your game after the custom substate has been opened; Defualt value: `false`.

-### closeCustomSubstate()
-Closes your custom substate.

 ### getSongPosition()
 Returns the current song position in milliseconds; Shortcut to `getPropertyClass('Conductor', 'songPosition')`.